Why Perimenopause Causes Anxiety and How to Find Relief

 Deep breathing, yoga, and relaxation techniques can help calm the nervous system.

-The Benefits of CBD for Anxiety
+What Are the Benefits of CBD for Anxiety During Perimenopause?

 CBD (cannabidiol) is a natural compound derived from hemp.
 It's been shown to help with anxiety by interacting with the body’s endocannabinoid system.
 Research suggests that CBD may: